Where's the growth? Euro zone still lacks investor appeal

 But the prospect of prolonged, austerity-led stagnation in the region is making assets in places like Italy, Spain, Germany, Portugal and Greece still unpalatable for many long-term overseas investors.

-Bankers and investors agree these countries need to continue to push through painful labour and welfare reforms to improve the region's competitiveness.
+Bankers and investors agree these countries need to continue to push through painful labor and welfare reforms to improve the region's competitiveness.

 But some are skeptical about politicians' ability to use the breathing space the ECB has offered them to lead a return to a path of growth, with many saying economic retrenchment in these countries looked too aggressive.